NiaJ3oE2LM/ufVa3ShifhTQ/README.md

 ## Features

-This program makes use of [RSS](https://en.wikipedia.org/wiki/RSS) news feeds to get access to up-to-date information on  topics of your choice, aggregates a daily script with all the contents you might have read ( If you had the time), summarises the aggregated contents through [LLM](https://en.wikipedia.org/wiki/Large_language_model),  and converts the summary into a podcast-like audio that you can listen to when you find the time (for example during your daily commute, while you cook, or while you do the laundry).
+This program makes use of [RSS](https://en.wikipedia.org/wiki/RSS) news feeds to get access to up-to-date information on  topics of your choice, aggregates a daily script with all the contents you might have read (if you had the time), summarises the aggregated contents through [LLM](https://en.wikipedia.org/wiki/Large_language_model) technology, and converts the summary into a podcast-like audio that you can listen to when you find the time (for example during your daily commute, while you cook, or while you do the laundry).

 Features highlight: